skyway/skyway-recorder-sdk/README.md

 An instance of type `Recorder`.

 ##### Exceptions
-If invalid parameters are given, `TypeError` is thrown.
+`TypeError` is thrown, if invalid parameters are given.

 ---